mpv-player/mpv/DOCS/interface-changes.rst

     - --ytdl is now always enabled, even for libmpv
     - add a number of --audio-resample-* options, which should from now on be used instead of --af-defaults=lavrresample:...
+    - deprecate --vf-defaults and --af-defaults.
+These didn't work with the lavfi bridge, so they have very little use left.
+The only potential use is with af_lavrresample (going to be deprecated, --audio-resample-... set its defaults), and various hw deinterlacing filters (like vf_vavpp), for which you will have to stop using --deinterlace=yes, and instead use the vf toggle commands and the filter enable/disable flag to customize it.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs